Reginald Brett, 2nd Viscount Esher: Post-war work

-Esher was admitted to the Privy Council in 1922.
+Esher was sworn of the Privy Council in 1922.
 In 1928 he became Constable and Governor of Windsor Castle, an office he had always wanted, holding it until his death in 1930.

 Lord Esher was also a historian; besides the aforementioned work, he also published works on King Edward VII and Lord Kitchener.
 In February 1920, he proofread Haig's History of the General Head Quarters 1917–1918.
 That summer, Esher's critique of a Life of Disraeli appeared in Quarterly Review.
 His memoir, Cloud-capp'd Towers, was published in 1927.
 After his death, his sons published four volumes of his Journals and Letters (1934–1938).